FoilFields/Drive/README.md

 - Remove the ability to destroy things, players can still pick up/place blocks but everything else has to be welded, separate shapes by hitting them with a hammer
 - Speedometer (shows speed of body in actual model)
 - Distance meter (same as speedometer but shows how many worlds it has been through or something)
-- Give engines a fuel meter that can be checked with a fuel gague (connected with connector tool), and add a system where fuel canisters can be filled/emptied (will probably have to just use stack size as fill amount)
+- Give engines a fuel meter that can be checked with a fuel gauge (connected with connector tool), and add a system where fuel canisters can be filled/emptied (will probably have to just use stack size as fill amount)
 - Show players body and lock the game to first person (as god intended)
 - Separate steering wheel from seat (connected to seat with connector tool) to put more focus on making visually interesting and usable cars
 - Disable lift for more punishing experience